“…as many as are mature…”

 Maturity comes from two areas:

-1. Growth in grace and knowledge of Jesus Christ (the truth of the Word).2.
-Application of truth.
+Growth in grace and knowledge of Jesus Christ (the principles of the Word).

 The application of what you know about God makes the difference.
-Two people can know the same amount of the Word.
-One applies one percent of what he knows and the other applies ninety percent.
+Two people can understand the same amount of the Word.
+One applies 1% of what he knows, and the other applies 90%.
 The one who applies 90% will grow; the other will lie dormant.
-The one who applies 1 % remains in babyhood.
+The one who uses 1% remains in babyhood.
 Others who occasionally apply truth to experience may reach adolescence.
 The believer who regularly applies truth to experience will move rapidly toward maturity.

 Another characteristic of maturity is the faith factor.
 This is the course whereby we chose to believe the principles of God’s Word.
 We believe that the Word can change our lives.
 We believe that the principle we learn from Scripture is relevant to the situation we face.

-A maximum utilization of faith in God’s Word produces maximum growth.
-The conditions to that are
+Maximum utilization of faith in God’s Word produces maximum growth.
+Here are the conditions for that:

-Faith relates to our confidence in God and his Word to alter our lives.
-Faith is the central issue in application.
-The reason we do not apply is we do not believe God’s Word contains the answer for our problem.
-We believe we control the answer.
-We are of the opinion that by some system of operation bootstraps we can solve our problems.
+Faith relates to our confidence in God and His Word to alter our lives.
+Faith is the central issue in the application.
+We do not apply because we do not believe God’s Word contains the answer to our problem.
+We believe we control the solution.
+We believe that by some system of operation bootstraps, we can solve our problems.

-A mature believer is also one who has mutual exclusive confidence in God’s provisions in his Word.
+A mature believer is also one who has mutually exclusive confidence in God’s provisions in His Word.
 Many hold a great deal of confidence in money.
-Others believe status symbols bestow happiness such as a house or bank account.
+Others believe status symbols bestow happiness, such as a house or bank account.
 Security depends upon whether “I get my stipend every week from the government.”
-All these trifle the maturity process.
+All these trifle with the maturity process.

 Faith in God’s Word is central to the maturity process.

-If we believe that God’s Word holds the power to change us, we will utilize it to our daily experience.
-Does your lack of appropriation of God’s principles to experience indicate lack of trust in the Word?
+If we believe that God’s Word holds power to change us, we will utilize it in our daily experience.
+Does your lack of appropriation of God’s principles to experience indicate a lack of trust in the Word?